 I exercised regularly, as recommended by my survivorship physician.

-I researched and lived on a diet that discouraged cancer growth (a diet filled with fresh organic veggies and whole foods - you can’t help but thrive if you eat this way!
+I did my research and I lived on a really healthy diet that discouraged cancer growth (a diet filled with fresh organic veggies and whole foods – you can’t help but thrive if you eat this way!
 Read more here).

 I meditated, did yoga, took an afternoon nap, and made sure that I slept at least 8 hours a night too.
 We all know this is good for us, but we often don’t take the time to do it.

-I also regularly spent time in nature, and with friends.
+I regularly spent time in nature, and with friends.